Azure-Samples/compute-dotnet-manage-vm/README.md

 #Getting Started with Compute - Manage Virtual Machine - in .Net #

           Azure Compute sample for managing virtual machines -
-       - Create a virtual machine
+           - Create a virtual machine with managed OS Disk
            - Start a virtual machine
            - Stop a virtual machine
            - Restart a virtual machine
            - Update a virtual machine
              - Expand the OS drive
              - Tag a virtual machine (there are many possible variations here)
              - Attach data disks
              - Detach data disks
            - List virtual machines
            - Delete a virtual machine.

 ## Running this Sample ##